April 2

 You could also have a bad batch of bags, or, if your food has sharp objects (such as bones), they may be poking through the bag and creating tiny holes during freezer storage (which makes the bag more brittle) or sous-viding (which makes the bag softer).

-In the case of any bag failure, make sure it's not your error before blaming the bag--but know you will have a small percentage of failures with your vacuum bags.
+For any bag failure, make sure it's not your error before blaming the bag--but know you will have a small percentage of failures with your vacuum bags.

 Do Vacuum Sealer Bags Contain BPA?